Why do we need a toolkit?

 About the tools

-The tools, collected during the Interreg-BSR project StratKIT, range from strategic approaches to concrete activities in public catering facilities.
+The tools, collected during the Interreg-BSR projects StratKIT and StratKIT+, range from strategic approaches to concrete activities in public catering facilities.
 More than fifty tools are available for stakeholders involved in the provision of public meals, whether they be policymakers, procurers, caterers, producers, suppliers, consumers, or other public and private bodies.
-While all tools originated from BSR countries, some have been developed and piloted within the StratKIT project.
+While all tools originated from BSR countries, some have been developed and piloted within the StratKIT and StratKIT+ projects.
 Each tool is presented as a step-by-step procedure.
 To find tools suitable for your situation, you can either browse them all or find collections of tools for different topics in the thematic gateways.
 Add the most suitable tools to your own collection to download and print.

 Start the change in your municipality, your company, your school, your hospital, or elsewhere!